 A baby-bottle warmer works well to heat oil in pump or squeeze bottles, while a mug warmer is perfect for ceramic or metal cups.
 Abhyanga is a rhythmic friction massage.
 Use long repetitive strokes on long bones—always toward the heart— and circular strokes on joints, abdomen, chest, and face.
 Don’t forget your head and feet.

 Don’t be in a rush to take that oil off your skin.
 It’s a good idea to rest for 5 to 15 minutes afterward, to give the oil time to penetrate.
 Sit in a sauna or steam room, if you have access.
 Surface oil can then be gently buffed off with a soft, dry towel.
 If you need to be less greasy, a warm shower with mild soap is recommended.
 Abhyanga is more time consuming than dry brushing, but well worth treating yourself to once or twice a week.
-Learn more about Abhyanga and the oils you can use.
+Visit Ayurvedic Healing for an Abhyanga consultation.

 Acupressure is closely related to acupuncture.
 Consisting of gentle pressure at specific spots along the energy channels of the body, it can improve energy flow, diminish pain, and restore equilibrium by releasing subtle blockages.
 Stimulating these points at regular intervals during the day is an easy way to shore up your defenses.